COVID-19 cases in Northern Virginia down to early November level

 The number of new COVID-19 cases in Northern Virginia has dipped to its lowest level since early November, according to new data Wednesday from the Virginia Department of Health.

-Hospitalizations are also down again both statewide and in the region, and test positivity rates in some health districts are nearing record lows as more Virginians are vaccinated.
+Hospitalizations are also down again both statewide and in the region, and test positivity rates in some health districts are nearing record lows as nearly 10% of Virginians have been fully vaccinated.

 The health department reported 291 new cases of coronavirus in Northern Virginia on Wednesday, following 275 on Monday and 295 on Tuesday.
 That marks the first time since Oct.
 24-26 that the region has had three consecutive days with fewer than 300 cases.
 The region's seven-day average of new cases is down to 351, its lowest level since Nov.
 7.